 As with many things, there are advantages and disadvantages to going freelance.
 On the one hand, the freedom allows you to be more in control of your working schedule and you can work anywhere around the world.
 Your rate of pay is also often higher so the income that you earn can be better.

 But the challenges are also important to bear in mind:

-When you’re freelance, you have to pay tax yourself instead of your employer looking after it for you from your salary payments.
+When you’re a freelancer, you have to pay tax yourself instead of your employer looking after it for you from your salary payments.

 There are two types of tax that you have to pay:

 You have to pay both of these by 31st January via a tax return.